Does Butterfly Network (BFLY) Pay a Dividend? (2026)

 The bottom line on the BFLY dividend

-Butterfly Network (BFLY) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Butterfly Network (BFLY) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the BFLY guide.
 Walnut can show how BFLY fits your real portfolio.
 It is not an investment adviser.

 FAQ